-You're probably currently living with those plastic blinds most rentals have, or at least are stuck with drab white blinds of some kind.
+You're probably living with those plastic blinds most rentals have, or at least are stuck with drab white blinds of some kind.
 Adding some window treatments can instantly brighten your home and make it feel more finished.
 You don’t even have to be a sewer.
-Hometalk has a great board on Pinterest with ideas to help you:
+Hometalk has a great board with ideas to help you:

 - Fake window treatments using PVC pipes, dish towels, and fabric remnants